EliAndrewC/l7r/setting/l7r.md

 The major challenge of that initial scene was to manage to breach the walls of the city to win their way inside.
 Once they did, they found themselves in the Court of the Caliph, witnessing a past event from 1 year earlier, which helps them to learn about how these events of the past led to their current circumstances.
 The introduction to that second scene follows, included here for future context in case real-life things appearing in dreams comes up again later.

 The Uru have arrived in Medin al Salaat, to meet with Caliph Hanan Talibah in the Uru month known as "the reaping", and the Uru have come to the city state to seek counsel and support against the Moto.
 Timur Beg, the leader of the Uru, has arrived with "onder" (khan) Eguden Yeke and onder Perhat Bugra.
-Beg introduces himself to the Caliph's court by his many titles, as the "Uru onder" (khan of the Uru), as the "Onder ilg Onder" (khan of khans), as the "Genel Ordular ilg Uru Kabeel" (general of the armies of the Uru clan), and most importantly by the title granted to his grandfather by the Caliph's grandmother, the "Alhukm Alniha ilg Almunazaat" (unlike the other titles, this one is in Salaam rather than Uru and means "the final arbiter of all disputes").
+Beg introduces himself to the Caliph's court by his many titles, as the "Uru onder" (khan of the Uru), as the "Onder ilg Onder" (khan of khans), as the "Genel Ordular ilg Uru Kabeel" (general of the armies of the Uru Clan), and most importantly by the title granted to his grandfather by the Caliph's grandmother, the "Alhukm Alniha ilg Almunazaat" (unlike the other titles, this one is in Salaam rather than Uru and means "the final arbiter of all disputes").

 In the Caliph's court are the most esteemed of the factions.
 The most numerous are the noble families of the Almekhem, who ruled the city under the Sultunate before the Ki Rin conquered the city and who now once again administer holdings under the Caliph.
 However, in this dream they are faceless masses, just as the Moto families were who helped your raids and acted as your bodyguards.
 Here you discern that the individual Almekhem matter little, for whatever their noble blood they serve at the pleasure of the Caliph and act as extensions of her will.